kieranrcampbell/synthmix/README.md

 * `depth`: Number of reads in the output bulk file.
 Should be a list of number of jobs.
 * `transcript_index`: The transcriptome index required by Kallisto
 * `kallisto_index`: The pseudoalignment index built by Kallisto (this is created as the first step of Synthmix)
-* `sample_mix`: The proportion of samples to be used for single-cell quantification.
+* `bulk_proportion`: The proportion of cells to be mixed for bulk fastq generation.
 Defaults to 0.5. *Optional*
 * `seed`: The random seed to be used to sample cells for bulk/single split.
 This should be set for your analysis to be reproducible.
 Defaults to 123. *Optional*
 * `summary_sheet`: Json saying which files were witheld and which were taken forward for bulk analysis. *Optional*
 * `sc_output_dir`: Where single-cell quantification by Kallisto is stored.
 Defaults to `os.path.join(base_dir, "scoutput")`. *Optional*